vlanx/etf_knapsack/README.md

 The window can be adjusted as well.
 It simply provides a range for the total amount of money that can be spent.
 [500-window] to [500+window].

+The current commission price is calculated by [IBKR](https://www.interactivebrokers.ie/en/home.php) standards.

 #### TODO
     1) Enhance the output.
 Probably needs to be more concise and I should add color.
     2) Provide ways to optimize the combinatorial algorithm. e.g, discard options which have an ETF you don't want to buy this month.
     3) Provide Allocation Goals (% of weight for each ETF) and present the outputs in order of best match.
+    4) Provide more brokers and their respective commission policy.
-    3) GUI?
+    5) GUI?
-    4) More API options.
+    6) More API options.
 Currently only Yahoo Finance is available.

 # ⚠️ Disclaimer
 This tool is for informational and educational purposes only.
 It does not provide financial, investment, or trading advice.